-I posed a question to Facebook nation recently regarding Rush and why exactly people obsess over their music to the degree that millions of fans do.
-While I didn’t come close to eliciting the number of responses I was shooting for, here’s a sample of what I was told:
+I posed a question to facebook recently regarding Rush and why people obsess over their music to the degree that millions of fans do.
+While I didn’t come close to eliciting the number of responses I was hoping for, here’s a sample of what I was told:

 - “So much music from three amazing, talented musicians.
 Their music is full and robust.
 Lyrics are excellent.”

 - “Love the music.
 All of their songs are brilliant.
 It’s like reading a short story every time I listen.”

 The recurring theme of each comment was that songwriting separates Rush from the clogged pores of commercial radio, because drummer Neil Peart has a way of taking listeners on a journey through the looking glass of his complex mind.
 He’s a thinker who writes from an intellectual place without concern for alienating himself from the mainstream and I think people respond to that given their own sense of being labeled unhip in the past.

 If you watch the music video for “Subdivisions,” you’ll see a convertible full of popular high school kids driving away as another student looks on.
 The look on his face is one of dissatisfaction at his current status as an outcast, which, to me, gets at the heart of why Rush resonates to begin with.